readthedocs/readthedocs.org/docs/user/guides/setup/monorepo.rst

 Therefore,
 you should consider setting up :ref:`conditional build cancellation rules <build-customization:Cancel build based on a condition>`.
-This is done in the build configuration file, so you can write different rules for each documentation project in the Monorepo 💯️
+The configuration is added in each ``.readthedocs.yaml``, making it possible to write one conditional build rules per documentation project in the Monorepo 💯️